Hello friends

 - 1 Oven

-In a bowl, pour all the dry ingredients: almond flour, potato starch, sifted cocoa, and baking powder.
-Mix well, then add sugar, or replace it with your preferred sweetener.
+In a bowl, pour all the dry ingredients: almond flour, potato starch, sifted unsweetened cocoa powder, and baking powder, mix well and then add sugar or, if you prefer, replace it with the sweetener of your choice.

-Next, add the eggs, grated orange or half a vial of orange flavor and the softened butter, (or substitute with 1/2 cup of seed oil), mix well with a spoon or whisk until you get a smooth batter without lumps.
+Then add the eggs, grated orange or half a vial of orange aroma and the softened butter, (or substitute with 130 ml of seed oil) mix well with a spoon or a whisk until you get a smooth, lump-free dough.

-With a knife, chop the dark chocolate roughly on a cutting board, add it to the batter, mix, and blend well.
+With a knife, coarsely chop the dark chocolate on a cutting board, add it to the dough, and mix everything well.

-Place the muffin liners inside the muffin pan spaces, and use a spoon to pour batter into the liners, filling them a bit more than halfway.
+Position the paper muffin cups inside the spaces of the trays, and with a spoon pour the dough into the cups filling them a little more than halfway.

 STORAGE

-These muffins keep for up to 2-3 days under a glass dome or in an airtight container.
+These muffins keep for a maximum of 2-3 days under a glass dome or in an airtight container.

-You can place the liners directly on a baking sheet.
+You can simply place the cups on a baking sheet.

-Can I make a cake or bundt cake?
+Can I make a cake or ring-shaped cake?

-Yes, of course, you can pour the batter directly into a greased or parchment-lined cake or bundt pan.
-The baking time will exceed 30 minutes, always use the toothpick test!
+Yes, of course, you can pour the batter directly into a greased or parchment-lined cake or ring-shaped mold.
+The baking time extends beyond 30 minutes, always do the toothpick test!

-Certainly, if you also have lactose intolerance, replace it with 1/2 cup of seed oil, or with lactose-free butter.
+Sure, if you also have lactose intolerance issues, replace with 130 ml of seed oil, or with lactose-free butter.